alexperryrhodes/library-flashcards/README.md

 - [ ] Cards have different visual styles such as color based on their category

 Part 2:
+- [x] A counter displays the user's current and longest streak of correct responses
 - [ ] A user's answer may be counted as correct even when it is slightly different from the target answer
-- [x] A counter displays the user's current and longest streak of correct responses
 - [ ] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards
+- [ ] A shuffle button is used to randomize the order of the cards

 ## Video Walkthrough